Day 1 Wednesday, January 30

 The Economics of Cities

 In a global economy, how can any one city distinguish itself?
 In such a competitive environment, how can cities sustain their growth?
 And what's the best way to build and expand the city of the future?
 This panel of distinguished urbanists led by Stephen Redding of Princeton University will address those questions and explore the economic pressures with which the modern city leaders must contend.
 Joining Redding are Edward Glaeser, Harvard University; Esteban Rossi-Hansberg, Princeton University; and Partha Mukhopadhyay, Center for Policy Research, New Delhi.
+View a video recording of the session.

 14:30 to 16:00